 The interlock device would be attached to a breathalyzer that would determine if the driver is fit to drive.
 “You get behind the wheel of your car, you blow into a Breathalyzer,” said MADD’s executive director.
 “If you are below the legal limit, it lets you drive.
 If you’re above, it doesn’t.

 “Other states have also had great success after instituting interlock-systems laws for first-time offenders.
 Two states have even reported a decrease of about half of their drunken-driving death totals.
 Texas MADD hopes that their proposed drunk driving enforcement laws will have similar results.

 Every DWI case is different and has its own unique set of circumstances and potential consequences.
-If you are faced with drunken driving charges, consulting a DWI attorney may aid in defending your individual rights.
+If you’re arrested on criminal charges related to driving while intoxicated, consulting a DWI attorney may aid in defending your individual rights.

 Source: nbcdfw.com, “MADD Proposes Interlock Devices for First-Time DWI Offenders,” Marc Fein, Feb.
 11, 2013

 Need a Top Houston Lawyer To Fight a DWI Case?

 Contact The Nelson Firm, also referred to as The Law Offices of Tad Nelson and Associates, to talk with either attorney Tad A. Nelson or attorney Amber Spurlock about your case.